DOWNLOAD OUR FREE SCHOOL FUNDRAISING GUIDE!

-Church fundraising ideas come in many forms, and one of the best is Barefoot Sunday.
-When you do a Barefoot Sunday event, you can raise money for your church.
-But, you can also make a significant impact on the lives of people living in poverty around the world.
-We know that Christians want to follow the path of Salvation to God.
-And, that means that each of us is invited to serve our church community, but also people we may never meet.
+Church fundraising ideas, and those for any faith community, come in many forms, and one of the best is Barefoot Sunday.
+When you do a Barefoot Sunday event, you could raise money for your worship community.
+But you can also make a significant impact on the lives of people living in poverty around the world.
+We know that people of all faiths want to follow the right and moral path.
+And that means that each of us gets invited to serve our worship community and also people we may never meet.

-Barefoot Sunday offers us an opportunity to make a sacrifice for our church.
+Barefoot Sunday offers us an opportunity to make a sacrifice for our church or place of worship.
 However, it also helps us reflect and become aware of the gifts in our lives.
-Also, walking barefoot on a Sunday gives us the chance to participate in an event which reminds us of others around the world.
+Also, walking barefoot on a Sunday or weekend service gives us the chance to participate in an event that reminds us of others worldwide.
 Through no fault of their own, millions of people live in poverty.
 Therefore, a Barefoot Sunday event shows us how we can support them in their paths to earning sustainable incomes.

 Because of our humanity, we all have stories.
 In fact, sharing stories has been one of the ways that humans have connected since the beginning.
 We have several stories to share with you as we help you understand the power of Barefoot Sundays.
-These stories will help you realize the potential that shoes have as a currency, not just as footwear to protect one’s health.
-And, we think that after you understand these stories, Barefoot Sunday will take on more understanding and meaning for you.
+These stories will help you realize the potential that shoes have as a currency, not only as footwear to protect one’s health.
+And we think that after you know these stories, the idea of Barefoot Sunday weekends will take on more meaning for you.

 Like millions, Wayne Elsey watched the news.
-Today, he is the founder and CEO of Funds2Orgs Group, LLC, but before that time, he was the CEO of an international shoe manufacturing company.
-As he sat in his home, safe, with his family, he saw the devastation with sadness and horror.
+Today, he is the founder and CEO of Funds2Orgs Group, LLC, but earlier in his life, he was the CEO of an international shoe manufacturing company.
+As he sat in his home, safe, he saw the devastation with sadness and horror with his family.
 At one point, news footage appeared on the television that showed a single shoe float ashore on a beach.
 That image haunted him for days.

 Wayne decided to lead the charge in the footwear industry to ship thousands of shoes to people affected.
-Wayne thought that he would send a few thousand shoes.
-Instead, he and his team sent more than 250,000 pairs of shoes to people affected by the tsunami.
+In short, he thought that he and his team would send a few thousand shoes.
+Instead, they sent more than 250,000 pairs of shoes to people affected by the tsunami.
 This event was the beginning of Wayne’s shift from businessman to social entrepreneur, one of the creators of Barefoot Sundays and global philanthropist.

-Flip Flops: As is noted in Pastor Appel’s first-week study guide, flip flops mean simplicity, creativity, and the outdoors.
+SANDALS: Sandals mean simplicity, creativity, and the outdoors.
 It is the simplest way to consider the spirituality of Barefoot Sunday.
-Discover how flip flops help represent two of the greatest men who ever walked our planet.
-Of course, the first is our Savior, Jesus Christ.
-And, the other man is St. John the Baptist.
+Church leaders could share how sandals help represent two of the greatest men who ever walked our planet.
+Of course, for Christians, the first is Jesus Christ.
+And the other man is St. John the Baptist.
+However, other faiths hold in esteem other influential figures or even nature.
+All represent a higher moral power, simplicity, and living a life of righteousness.

-Workboots: The third week will remind you and your parishioners about stepping into someone else’s shoes.
-By telling people of empathy, you will have another chance to lead your congregation in their spiritual development during Barefoot Sundays.
-By understanding what it means to walk in the shoes, or workboots, of others, they will become gentler, less cynical, and less judgmental.
+SNEAKERS & ATHLETIC SHOES: On the third week, remind your parishioners about the innocence and compassion natural to children.
+By reminding people of empathy, you have a chance to lead your congregation in their spiritual development during Barefoot Sundays.
+By understanding what it means to walk in the proverbial shoes of others‚ including children, they will become gentler and less cynical and judgmental.

-Pastor Appel, as well as thousands of other religious leaders, have to raise money for their work and God’s mission.
-Weekly, parishioners are asked to open their wallets during church services.
-But, as much as church followers want to give sacrificially, sometimes it’s tough.
-There are many demands for money from church families, including living expenses, education, and healthcare.
+Thousands of other religious leaders have to raise money for their work and mission.
+Weekly, parishioners are asked to open their wallets during church services and other faith-based services.
+But, as much as followers want to give sacrificially, sometimes it’s tough.
+There are many demands for money on the faithful, including families, living expenses, education, and healthcare.

-It’s with this in mind, shoe drive fundraisers have become one of the leading ways to raise money for churches and religious groups.
+With this in mind, shoe drive fundraisers have become one of the leading ways to raise money for churches and religious groups.
 Instead of giving money, your congregation will contribute gently worn, used and new shoes to your fundraiser.
-One of the critical events is with a Barefoot Sunday or series of Barefoot Sundays.
-It is during this kind of activity that people are asked to attend church services and then contribute all of the shoes they no longer want or need.
-And, yes, this can include the ones they are wearing on their feet for mass.
+One of the critical events is with a Barefoot Sunday or series of Barefoot Sundays or even weekend events—depending on your faith.
+During this kind of activity, people are asked to attend services and then contribute all of the shoes they no longer want or need.
+Yes, this can include the ones they wear on their feet when they walk into a place of worship.
 It’s a beautiful event full of symbolism and meaning as people bring up their shoes to the altar.

 When you complete your event and fundraiser, you are issued a check for the shoes by a reputable, and Better Business Bureau accredited social enterprise, such as Funds2Orgs.
 Eventually, the shoes get shipped to developing nations where micro-entrepreneurs like David sell the footwear in their communities for profit.

 A Barefoot Sunday event is indeed a way to engage your congregation in a whole different approach to giving.
-So, how can you do one when you’ve decided that this is the right type of fundraiser and experience for your church or religious group?
+So, how can you do one when you’ve decided that this is the right type of fundraiser and experience for your church or faith-based worship group?
 It’s not hard.

-The most successful churches and religious groups for a Barefoot Sunday event and shoe drive fundraiser are those with a motivated group of volunteers.
+The most successful churches and religious organizations for a Barefoot Sunday event and shoe drive fundraiser are those with a motivated group of volunteers.
 So, how does that happen?
-Well, one of the great things about an active church community is that you have people who care about your good work for God’s Kingdom.
-Let’s explore 3 ways to encourage members of your church to get involved in all activities related to Barefoot Sunday.
+Well, one of the great things about an active faith community is that you have people who care about your good work.
+Let’s explore 3 ways to encourage your faith members to get involved in all activities related to Barefoot Sunday.

 1. Community Creation

 Some ideas to develop community include the following.
-Develop a church contact list so that people can feel free to reach out to each other.
-Add a page on your website focused on pictures from your events, including Barefoot Sundays, and church activities.
+Develop a worship community contact list so that people can feel free to reach out to each other.
+Add a page on your website focused on pictures from your events, including Barefoot Sundays and community activities.
 Create a monthly newsletter emailed to parishioners about the work of your volunteers in the community.
 Establish a closed Facebook Group where your volunteer community can come together digitally.

 2. Social Recognition

-Church volunteers will help you in your work as a church leader because of their commitment to God and making a better world.
-However, people do like to be acknowledged for their volunteer work and a job well done.
+Worship community volunteers will help you in your work as a faith leader because of their commitment to making a better world.
+However, people do like to get thanked for their volunteer work and a job well done.
 A great way to ensure that your volunteers are supported is by acknowledging their work.
-As we noted in the previous paragraph, figure out ways to provide recognition for all of your church volunteers, including in Barefoot Sunday work.
+As we noted in the previous paragraph, figure out ways to provide recognition for all of your volunteers, including in Barefoot Sunday work.

 Social recognition also has another bonus.
-When prospective volunteers see that there are significant events and people are acknowledged and recognized, they too will want to get involved.
+When prospective volunteers see significant events and people are acknowledged and recognized, they will want to get involved.
 Spend time consistently promoting the work of your volunteers and see what happens.
 Soon, you’ll have more people who want to volunteer and become a part of your volunteer group for any event, including Barefoot Sundays.

 3. Personal Acknowledgement

 The success of Barefoot Sunday will come down to ensuring that your parishioners become leaders in giving.
 You’ll want as many people to participate as possible.
-And, you’ll also want them to reach out to everyone they know asking for gently worn, used and new shoes.
+And, you’ll also want them to reach out to everyone they know, asking for gently worn, used and new shoes.
 One of the simplest things you can do is remind them that you’re not asking them to request money from anyone.
-Instead, what you’re asking of them is to be aware of God’s graces in their life.
-And, you’re asking them to help you with your Barefoot Sunday fundraiser by giving and collecting shoes.
-It’s a chance to provide for your local work, and also to help micro-entrepreneurs and people in developing nations.
+Instead, what you’re asking of them is to be aware of the graces in their life.
+And you’re asking them to help you with your Barefoot Sunday fundraiser by giving and collecting shoes.
+It’s a chance to provide for your local work and help micro-entrepreneurs and people in developing nations.

-The following are the ways you can get your congregation, and others, to support your Barefoot Sunday shoe drive fundraiser.
+The following are ways to get your congregation and others to support your Barefoot Sunday shoe drive fundraiser.

 1. Share Volunteer Stories

 As we noted, volunteers like hearing good news stories about your organization.
-A particularly effective tip for engaging volunteers is to share the stories.
-You can do this by sharing stories on a website page, social media, and in a digital newsletter.
+A handy tip for engaging volunteers is to share the stories.
+You can do this by sharing stories on a website page, social media, and a digital newsletter.

 2. Ask for Support for Specific Barefoot Sunday

-When people decide to support your church, they’re looking to get involved.
+When people decide to support your church or faith community, they’re looking to get involved.
 So, one of the best things that you can do is be specific with what you request of them.
 For instance, if you’re looking for Barefoot Sunday fundraising volunteers, ask them for a specific number of shoes to collect.

 3. Create Fun Volunteer Experiences

 As we mentioned earlier, people enjoy connecting with others.
-So, creating events––even Barefoot Sunday planning meetings––provide an opportunity for people to make friends and do something together.
+So, creating events—even Barefoot Sunday planning meetings—provides people with an opportunity to make friends and do something together.
 And, when you’ve had a successful fundraiser, don’t forget to celebrate at a private volunteer event.

 4. Create Friendly Competition